 Aging, the loss of the immortality of youth is like the water that freezes between the rocks and splits that rock.
 It doesn’t happen on purpose, it just happens.” – Scott Tinley, former professional athlete, February, 1999

 How can we keep our favorite players, role models, and icons competing and excelling in what they love to do?
-Today’s modern science of personal hyperbaric therapy is the answer that allows athletes of every level to recover faster, perform sharper, and train longer!
+Today’s modern science of the portable hyperbaric chamber is the answer that allows athletes of every level to recover faster, perform sharper, and train longer!

 The idea was first developed through scuba diving when divers reported feeling refreshed and invigorated, even after surfacing.
 Some claimed their joint stiffness went away and their focus became really sharp.
-Today, medical studies on the healing properties of hyperbarics have triggered this therapy’s growth beyond the diving world…
+Today, medical studies on the healing properties of hyperbaric chambers have triggered this therapy’s growth beyond the diving world…

 - The average NFL career is 3 years

 - A professional soccer player’s career expectancy is 2 years

 - The average length of time for a professional baseball player to entertain America’s “favorite pastime” is 6 years